 Store your pearls in the boxes or pouches provided when you bought them, don't let them rub up against harder jewels in a drawer or box.

 Periodically inspect and replace if necessary the 'string'.
 All strands should be double knotted in case of accidental breakage, (you will not lose all of your pearls in the string).

 There are acceptable pearl enhancements as well as unacceptable enhancements.
 Here are a few

 "Tooth Test" When rubbed across the teeth, real pearls feel gritty while imitation pearls feel smooth.

 "Temperature Test" Genuine pearls when touched on the skin will feel cool

-Setting three-quarter or half pearls into jewelry pieces and selling them as whole pearls.
-Fully round pearls are far more valuable than those that are semispherical.
+Setting three-quarter or half pearls into jewellery pieces and selling them as whole pearls.
+Fully round pearls are far more valuable than those that are semi-spherical.

 Using epoxy to fill pits and then coating the filling with pearlesence. (compare to body filler in a car repair)

 Selling imitation pearls as real pearls.
 The simple tooth test should spot the difference.
-Pearls sold as "Majorica pearls", "Atlas Pearls," or "Kultured Pearls" are all imitation pearls.
+Pearls sold as "Majorca pearls", "Atlas Pearls," or "Kultured Pearls" are all imitation pearls.

 Selling cultured pearls as natural pearls.
 Assume that all pearls are cultured pearls due to the scarcity of the natural pearl.
 Price, Provenance and an x-ray test result should back up a natural claim